2.3 - Digitally transform the delivery of government services

 - A Public Dashboard to improve transparency around the performance of government services.

-The Digital Marketplace is currently online in Public Beta.
+The Digital Marketplace is currently online and is now operating as a fully approved Live Digital Service Standard product.
 It opened in August 2016 with a limited number of product categories for sellers and buyers.
 In February 2017, the marketplace opened to an unlimited number of sellers in an increased number of categories.
 The Digital Transformation Agency continues to promote the Marketplace.
 The Marketplace has dramatically increased SME involvement and made procurement of a range of services easier.

 The Performance Dashboard is currently online in Public Beta.
 It hosts 11 services and tracks a range of measures including user satisfaction, digital take-up, completion rate and cost per transaction.
 The Digital Transformation Agency continues to seek additional services for the Performance Dashboard.